cjdbarlow/bedside-notebook/management/airway/cico.md

 	* May be favoured by anaesthetists who are more comfortable with needles than scalpels
 	* Use of a 14G cannula facilitates jet ventilation
 	* Cannula can be converted to a definitive airway using Seldinger technique

+##Epidemiology of CICO
+CICO is:
+* A rare event
+~1:10,000 to 1:50,000 of routine GAs.
+	* Increased risk in ICU and ED
+* Influenced heavily by:
+	* Organisational factors
+		* Use of airway registries
+		* Early warning and alert systems
+		* Use of checklists
+		* Safety culture
+	* Cognitive errors
+		* Use of cognitive aids
+		Prompt team to adopt rehearsed practices.
+		* Self-awareness
+		Of vulnerability to error, and monitoring to detect and correct error.
+		* Encourage
+		Team members to speak up.
+		* Real-time optimisation of the environment
+		Enhance situational awareness.
+	* Teamwork
+		* Shared mental models
+		* Role clarity
+		* High coordination
+		* Clear communication
+		* Strong leadership
+		* Rapid, robust decision making

 ---